 Take a tour of DataGrail Consent here.

 While your approach to gaining consent can be covered by these models, be sure to take some time specifying what kinds of tracking users are consenting to.
 In many states, such as California and Delaware, users must consent separately to selling and sharing data.
-In others, use of user data to drive automated decision making (i.e. decisions made by AI models) must also be consented to separately.
-It’s best to be specific with each type of consent you request.
+Often, automated decision making must also be consented to separately.
+Be specific with each type of consent you request.

-Lastly, remember that many state privacy laws also request that users be able to access, modify, and/or delete all of their data with you, not just web browsing data, at any time.
-Leverage DataGrail Request Manager to facilitate the processing of these requests.
+Lastly, remember that many state privacy laws also require that users be able to access, modify, and/or delete all of their data with you, not just web browsing data.
+Leverage DataGrail Request Manager to facilitate these requests.

 Related resources